ericmjl/essays-on-data-science/terminal/cli-tools.md

 In this short essay,
 I would like to introduce you
-to a list of awesome command-line tools that I have found on the internet.
+to a list of excellent command-line tools I have found on the internet.

-Most of the tools listed here do one thing really well: they add visual clarity to the text that we are looking at.
+Most of the tools listed here really do one thing: they add visual clarity to the text we are looking at.
 This is mostly done by colorizing the terminal with syntax highlighting.